wp-media/imagify-plugin/readme.txt

 4. Other Media Page

 == Changelog ==
+= 1.9.7 - 2019/10/08 =
+* Improvement: prevent greedy antiviruses from crashing the website by renaming our highly dangerous php file with a ".suspected" suffix.
+* Improvement: on the settings page, display the "Save & Go to Bulk Optimizer" button only if the user has the ability to bulk optimize.
+* Fix: display the "Welcome" banner correctly when it is shown on the WP Rocket’s settings page.

 = 1.9.6 - 2019/07/22 =
 * Improvement: now images that are "already optimized" can also get webp versions.
 * Fix: progress bar height in the admin bar for Chrome and Safari.